 Has your district received training and on-site coaching support for implementing Direct Instruction (DI), and is now looking for ways of maintaining the implementation with a high level of fidelity?

 The Institute on Becoming an Effective DI Trainer at the National Direct Instruction Conference (July 13-17, 2014) and NIFDI’s Southwest Direct Instruction Training Conference and Institutes in San Antonio, TX (August 3-7, 2014), can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.

-The academy provides advanced training for teachers, coaches and building coordinators who already have substantial DI experience and are ready to become trainers.
-Over the course of 5 and ½ days, participants are introduced to the main steps for developing a program training for teachers new to Direct Instruction: creating a training outline, designing materials for a training packet, identifying critical program formats and articulating the rationale for the program’s design.
+The institute provides advanced training for teachers, coaches and building coordinators who already have substantial DI experience and are ready to become trainers.
+Over the course of 5 days, participants are introduced to the main steps for developing a program training for teachers new to Direct Instruction: creating a training outline, designing materials for a training packet, identifying critical program formats and articulating the rationale for the program’s design.
 Participants pre-select a program and level to train, develop an outline for training teachers in the program and then deliver a presentation to the other participants.
 Trainees spend approximately half their time with the course leaders and half their time in other sessions observing and assisting actual program training sessions at the institute.

 Participation in the institute requires extensive experience with Direct Instruction programs.
 A prerequisite to being admitted to the institute is a minimum of two full years of DI teaching experience.
 Potential participants must have at least two full years of experience teaching one or more of the programs listed below: